Margo microservice template (C)

 Design overview

-The typical design of a Mochi microservice revolves around four libraries: server, client, admin, and bedrock module.
+The typical design of a Mochi microservice revolves around three libraries: server, client, and bedrock module.

-• The client library is the library through which user applications or higher-level services interact with providers.
+The client library is the library through which user applications or higher-level services interact with providers.
 It will typically provide a client structure that is used to register the set of RPCs that can be invoked, and a resource handle structure that references a particular resource located on a particular provider.
-User applications will typically initialize a singe client object for a service, and from this client object instantiate as many resource handles as needed to interact with available resources.
-Resources are identified by a resource id, which are generally either a name, an integer, or a uuid (this template project uses uuids).
+User applications will typically initialize a single client object for a service, and from this client object instantiate as many resource handles as needed to interact with available resources/providers.

-• The bedrock module library enables using your component with Bedrock.
-It is implemented in src/bedrock-module.c.
+The bedrock module library enables using your component with Bedrock.
+It is implemented in C++ src/bedrock-module.cpp and required Thallium.
+This library wraps a provider into an object inheriting from

 Organization of the template project

 The template project illustrates how a Margo-based microservice could be architected.
-It can be compiled as-is, and provides a couple of functionalities that make the provider print a “Hello World” message on its standard output, or compute the sum of two integers.
+It can be compiled as-is, and provides a couple of functionalities that make the provider compute the sum of integers in various ways to demonstrate Margo’s functionalities.

 This template project uses alpha as the name of your microservice.
 Functions, types, files, and libraries therefore use the alpha prefix.
 The first step in setting up this project for your microservice will be to replace this prefix.
 The generic name resource should also be replaced with a more specific name, such as database.
 This renaming step is done automatically when using the template on github (see the next section).
 You don’t have to rename everything by yourself!